Old Post Office (Washington, D.C.): 19th century

 The clock in the building tower was originally mechanical in nature, and kept accurate time via gravity.
 A cable was wrapped around a drum, and a large weight attached to the end of the cable.
 As the cable unwound due to the force of gravity, the clock hands turned.
 The cable was rewound once or twice a day.

-On October 10, 1956, the weight came loose from the cable and plunged through two floors (narrowly avoiding killing a man, who had just gotten up from his desk).
-The mechanical clock was later replaced with an electric one.
+20th century

-In 1914, the District of Columbia's General Post Office moved to a larger Beaux Arts / Classical Revival building constructed next to recently completed Union Station of similar impressive style, taking advantage of heavy use of the national railroad system for speedier mail delivery.
+In 1914, the District of Columbia's General Post Office moved to a larger Beaux Arts/Classical Revival building constructed next to recently completed Union Station of similar impressive style, taking advantage of heavy use of the national railroad system for speedier mail delivery.
 Although only 15 years old, the building at 12th Street and Pennsylvania Avenue was now commonly called the "old" post office.
 For the next forty years, the building served as office space for several government agencies.

 The Old Post Office Building was slated for demolition during construction of the Federal Triangle.
 In 1926, the United States Congress enacted the Public Buildings Act, which authorized the construction not only of the Federal Triangle complex of buildings but also a new U.S. Supreme Court building opposite the east front of the United States Capitol on the site of the Civil War-era Old Capitol Prison, and north of the Library of Congress's Thomas Jefferson Building, completed in 1897.
 Government officials, other experts, and the press believed that the demolition of the 1898 District Building ("city hall" for the District of Columbia) and the Old Post Office Building, and the closure of many streets in the area, would follow.
 A Board of Architectural Consultants was created on May 19, 1927, to advise the federal agencies developing the Federal Triangle on how to proceed.

 By July 1927, the board had fashioned a general plan for the area, but did not address whether the Old Post Office Building, the District Building, or the Southern Railway Building should be torn down.
 Planning for the complex was deeply influenced by the City Beautiful movement and the idea of creating a civic center to achieve efficiency in administration as well as reinforce the public's perception of government as authoritative and permanent.
 For the architectural style of the buildings, the board adopted the McMillan Plan's recommendation of the Neoclassical style.
 Rather than a mass of tall, imposing buildings, two unifying open spaces (intended for ceremonial use, and under discussion by the Board at least by March 1928) would be utilized.
 The first would be a Circular Plaza (inspired by the Place Vendôme) bisected by 12th Street NW, and which would require the demolition of the Old Post Office Building.